 Various combinations of estimates for natural recharge and recirculation were added to the volume represented by aquifer depletion, in an attempt to obtain comparable values with the makeup water estimated for the test years.
-One inch (2.54 cm) per year for natural recharge added to the volume represented by the depletion of the aquifer, and then adding 20 percent of this for recirculation, most nearly equaled the makeup water estimated in the largest number of instances in Lynn and Garza Counties and in adjoining counties with similar conditions.
+One-half inch per year of natural recharge, and 10 percent recirculation added to the volume represented by the depletion of the aquifer, most nearly equaled the makeup water estimated in the largest number of instances in Castro County and in adjoining counties with similar conditions.

 These amounts were added to the previously calculated storage capacity of the dewatered section to obtain estimates for current (1974) and future pumpage.
-The following graphs show the current and projected estimates of pumpage for each county:
+The following graph shows the current and projected estimates of pumpage: